Alvor1991/PP4-Physio/README.md

 ##### User Flow

 ###### Non-Logged-In Users:
-* **Home Page**: an overview of the services offered, client testimonials, and quick links to book an appointment
+* **Home Page**: an overview of the services offered, client testimonials, and quick links to book an appointment.
 * **About Page**: detailed info about the therapist's credentials and philosophy.
 It also includes a contact form.
 * **Treatments Page**: all available treatments with descriptions and pricing, along with a FAQ section.
 * **Login Page**: allows users to log in to access personalized features like appointment management.